What is subsidence? The simple definition

 Poor ground conditions

-While clay is a common culprit, other soil types pose a risk too.
-Granular soils, like sand or gravel, can settle or be washed away, particularly if the ground wasn't properly compacted when an extension or new build was initially constructed.
+Granular soils, like sand or gravel, can settle or be washed away, particularly if the ground wasn't properly compacted when an extension or the original build was initially constructed.
 The weight of the building can cause these soils to compress and settle over time.
+Key issues are shallow foundations, building over made ground and the presence of historic voids.

 Clay Soil Shrinkage